marcus-deans/Chess-Game/doc/BACKLOG.md

   * Sets up custom game in backend
 * Case 3
   * User inputs a .sim file
   * File contains a name of one of the pre-set game modes as well as specific desired feature keys
   * Parser reads game mode key and feature keys
   * Implements resource file pertaining to specific game mode key
   * Implements specific interfaces using feature keys
   * Sets up default game in backend with additional customization

-Backend Use Cases: Pieces
+Backend Use Cases: Pieces (Remy)
 * Case 1
   * Piece Interface that contains move() method, updatePos() method and setState() method
   * Child classes for each piece represented by a state(0 represents and open space)